nemuikoneko/DiscriminatedUnions/README.md

 ## Important notes
 Because C# source generators are a relatively new concept it is important to make sure your IDE is up to date.
 While developing this library I got the strangest errors because my editor was not fully updated at first.

-There also appears to be a bug in Roslyn(?) in which sources are not properly generated as they should without reloading the project if using Jetbrains Rider, or a full IDE restart if using Visual Studio.
+There also appears to be some sort of IDE caching bug in which sources are not properly generated as they should without reloading the project if using Jetbrains Rider, or a full IDE restart if using Visual Studio.
 This is very annoying but important to keep in mind after having created, updated or moved a union declaration.
 You don't necessarily implement union types that often and their use may very well warrant dealing with this annoyance for now.

 ## Usage